duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

 1. You will need a **Visual Studio Team Services Account**.
 If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}

 1. A **Microsoft Work or School account, or a GitHub/BitBucket account**.
-SonarCloud supports logins using any of those types of account.
+SonarCloud supports logins using any of those identity providers.

 ## Setting up the Environment

 1. Install the SonarCloud VSTS extension to your VSTS account

-    - install the SonarCloud extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud){:target="_blank"}
+    - Navigate to the  [SonarCloud extension](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud){:target="_blank"} in the [Visual Studio Marketplace] and click **Get it free** to install it.

     ![sc_marketplace](images/sc_marketplace.png)